Rookout/terraform-aws-rookout-deployment/README.md

     * The AWS default profile should be set with an access key and secret ([reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)).
     * Set profile if used non default profile.
 Run: `export AWS_PROFILE="<profile_name>"`
 3. [Optional] - remote state bucket and dyanmoDB lock. can be created with attached tf-backend module.
-4. Create a secret in the secrets manager with your Rookout token using one of the following options:
-    * AWS CLI - Change the <rookout_token> placeholder with your token and run:
-       * `aws secretsmanager create-secret --name rookout-token --description "Rookout token" --secret-string "{\"rookout-token\":\"<rookout_token>\"}"`
-    * AWS Console - follow this [tutorial](https://docs.aws.amazon.com/secretsmanager/latest/userguide/tutorials_basic.html)
-    * If secret stored with other name name, please configure `rookout_token_arn` variable insted.
+4. Get Rookout token, and pass it as variable to this module (rookout_token = "...")
 ## Level of rookout deployment
 1. Controller only
-2. Controller + Datastore
+2. Controller + Datastore (default)
-3. Controller + Datastore + Demo application (default)
+3. Controller + Datastore + Demo application
 ```
     This can be configured with the folloiwng boolean variables:
     deploy_datastore = true/false